Activities in Pyhä-Luosto National Park

 Visiting the Visitor Centre

-Pyhä-Luosto Visitor and Culture Centre Naava is open every day of the year.
+Pyhä-Luosto Visitor Centre Naava is open every day of the year.
 Naava's experiential exhibition introduces the history of the fell area and its geology through the senses.
 The exhibition is free of charge.
 On their journey through the exhibition, visitors who are pressed for time will gain a sense of the national park's nature on even a short visit.

 Naava offers cultural and nature-themed events for those with the time to fully explore.
 Premises are available for rent and are perfect for organizing nature-themed weddings, for example.